-Below is the list of US listed automobile companies with low current ratios.
+Below is the list of US-listed automobile companies with low ratios.

-If the current ratio is low due to following reasons it is again undesirable:
+If the ratio is low due to the following reasons, it is again undesirable:

 - Lack of sufficient funds to meet current obligations and

-- Trading level beyond the capacity of the business.
+- A trading level beyond the capacity of the business.

-- Does not focus on the breakup of Assets or Asset Quality.
-The example that we saw earlier Company A (all receivables), B (all cash) and C (all inventory) provide different interpretations of Current ratios.
+- It does not focus on the breakup of Assets or Asset Quality.
+The example that we saw earlier, Company A (all receivables), B (all cash), and C (all inventory), provide different interpretations.